serlo/db-migrations/README.md

 error and want to deploy a fixed version of the migration, run the `dbsetup` job on the staging cluster to undo the changes of the erroneous migration first before deploying the fixed version of `db-migrations`.

+### Deployment

+Before running `yarn push-image`, make sure that you are authenticated with gcloud and have run `gcloud auth configure-docker`.